vishwakarma-31/trading_bot/docs/telegram_bot_user_guide.md

 ## Conclusion

-The GoQuant Trading Bot provides a powerful yet user-friendly Telegram interface for cryptocurrency arbitrage monitoring and market analysis.
+The Generic Trading Bot provides a powerful yet user-friendly Telegram interface for cryptocurrency arbitrage monitoring and market analysis.
 By following this guide, you can effectively utilize all available features to monitor trading opportunities and make informed decisions.

 Remember to:
 - Start with conservative thresholds